 Almost overnight, COVID-19 forced many health care organisations to revisit traditional ways of working and engaging employees.
 The Deloitte Center for Health Solutions surveyed 100 employees from health systems and health plans and interviewed 13 chief human resources officers (CHROs) to explore how organisations are maintaining productivity and engagement among remote workforces; developing effective, forward-looking virtual work strategies; and building resilient workforces.
 Our research shows that while virtual work is working well for both employees and leadership, organisations should harness this opportunity to transform the way they work.
 We found:

 The rapid shift to virtual work has impacted us all personally and professionally, but this shift could also bring opportunities.
-As health care organizations adjust, we outline ways they can execute to create value and engage more thoughtfully and intentionally with their workforces as well as patients, members, and customers.
+As health care organisations adjust, we outline ways they can execute to create value and engage more thoughtfully and intentionally with their workforces as well as patients, members and customers.
 As we reimagine the new reality of health care and the workplace together, how we leverage this unique opportunity to bring the ecosystem's actors together can define the way forward into the future of work.